 The politics of the hive are a feudal politics, a hierarchical politics of control, of one-way mirrors.
 They do not require violence, terror or murder, but they are, nevertheless, systems of unilateral control where the mechanisms of the black box are indecipherable.
 In this future, democracy becomes a distant memory, because there is no longer a need for participation, free will, autonomy, agency, decision rights or fundamental rights.
 There is, instead, the perfect confluence of the hive and the necessary metrics of efficiency and effectiveness as measured by, not only outcomes related to survival, but in the West – for now at least – outcomes related to profit and the profitability of the systems that are administered by the tuners, the feudal lords of algorithmic governance.

-Human development happens not through observation but through participation; not just through harmony but through conflict; not just through stability and satisfaction but through instability, threat, and problem-solving.
+Human development happens not through observation but through participation; not just through harmony but through conflict; not just through stability and satisfaction but through instability, threat and problem-solving.
 These experiences compose human development.
 The pleasure principle alone requires no human development.
-Civilization is the product of sublimation –– grief and contest, dissatisfaction and injury.
-In the same way, we only develop because we engage with challenges and contests and because things are not yet.
+Civilization is the product of sublimation – grief and contest, dissatisfaction and injury.
+In the same way, we only develop because we engage with challenges and contests.
 That is how over millennia we created the rule of law and charters of human rights to subdue violence.
 Engaging the conflict and driving it forward is how we advance human development.

-Give us some concluding thoughts on what hopes you have to leverage these powerful digital technologies and the systems that create and operate them for doing things differently and for getting back to fundamental democratic values.
+Give us some concluding thoughts on what hopes you have to leverage these powerful digital technologies and the systems that create and operate them to do things differently and to get back to fundamental democratic values.